ryanflannery/oxbar/README.md

 blending on all UI components (including the root window), and a simple configuration format that can concisely support multiple themes.

-It's motivated mostly by the frequent derisions/complaints/threats I get about my old xstatbar and its many shortcomings/hacks.
+It's motivated by the frequent complaints/threats I get about my old xstatbar and its many hacks.
 Shaming works 'yo.

 oxbar is released under an
 [ISC license](https://github.com/ryanflannery/oxbar/blob/master/LICENSE)